The next CMA exam testing window is approaching fast! Are you ready? If not, don’t worry, I have killer CMA exam tips in this blog post.

 - Don’t leave questions blank.
 If short on time, at least write an outline of your main points.

 - Graders are looking to give you points, not take them away.
-Make it as easy for the graders to give you points by showing your work.
+Make it easy for the graders to give you points by showing your work.

 - Be sure to use all the time available to you.